 The mixture of the two materials makes the fine silk a bit more resistant and absorbs moisture better.
 Otherwise, the values for weight, pack size and insulation of the mixed material are approximately between pure silk and Egyptian cotton.

 Woolen inlays are usually made of merino wool.
-This fabric is temperature regulating similar like silk.
+This fabric is temperature regulating similar to silk.
 In cold temperatures, it even provides even more warmth and cuddle feeling and that without scratching!
 Merino wool is also light, small and quick-drying.
 Moreover, it does not smell musty so quickly and remains germ-free.
 From a price point of view, cabin sleeping bags made of merino wool are among the top frontrunners.

 - Synthetic Fiber